ReproNim/neurodocker/README.md

 ### FreeSurfer

 FreeSurfer can only be installed using pre-compiled binaries (compiling from source might come in a future update).
 To install FreeSurfer, include `'freesurfer'` (case-insensitive) in the specifications dictionary.
-The only option is `'version'` (e.g., `'6.0.0'`).
+Valid options are `'version'` (e.g., `'6.0.0'`) and `'license_path'` (relative path to license.txt).
 A license is required to run FreeSurfer, but Neurodocker does not provide this license.
-Add a valid `license.txt` file to the $FREESURFER_HOME directory (always /opt/freesurfer) before running FreeSurfer.
+Add a valid `license.txt` file to the `$FREESURFER_HOME` directory (always /opt/freesurfer) before running FreeSurfer.
+If `'license_path'` is specified, that file will be copied into the image (note: the relative path to the license file must be within the build context).

 View source: [`neurodocker.interfaces.FreeSurfer`](neurodocker/interfaces/freesurfer.py).